Keyword Assisted Topic Models: Additional Information for the Validation

 \subsection{Design}

 We recruited participants via Amazon Mechanical Turk (for English tasks) and CrowdWorks (for Japanese tasks).
-Participants from both platforms conduct tasks on Qualtrics, which makes recruiting platform the only difference between English and Japanese tasks.
+Participants from both platforms conducted tasks on Qualtrics, which makes recruiting platform the only difference between English and Japanese tasks.

-Once agree on the consent form, participants read the instruction of tasks and start answering them (Figures \ref{fig:validation-screenshot-R4WSIwL} and \ref{fig:validation-screenshot-R4WSI}). \footnote{We modify methods proposed by \citet{Ying2020} to implement our validation exercises.
-The package to implement their method is available at \url{https://github.com/Luwei-Ying/validateIt}. } We randomize tasks for \keyATM{} and baseline models and choices to deal with the ordering effect.
-We track the quality of workers by randomly inserting at most two gold-standard tasks.
+Once they agree on the consent form, participants read the instruction and start answering them.
+We modify methods proposed by \citet{Ying2021} to implement our validation exercises.
+The package to implement their method is available at \url{https://github.com/Luwei-Ying/validateIt}.
+In both coherency design and coherency-and-label design, participants choose one option per each task.
+For each participant, we randomize tasks for \keyATM{} and baseline models as well as the order of choice options in order to deal with the possible ordering effect.
+Each participant works on 11 tasks of the same design from a single empirical application, five for the output of \keyATM, another five for the output of \wLDA, and one gold-standard task to assess the worker quality.
+Examples of coherency design and coherency-and-label design are shown in Figures~\ref{fig:validation-screenshot-R4WSI}~and~\ref{fig:validation-screenshot-R4WSIwL}, respectively.

+We track the quality of workers by randomly inserting a gold-standard task for each exercise.
 We prepare the gold-standard tasks for each of three applications separately so that the gold-standard tasks mimic texts used in three applications.
-We carefully choose the gold-standard tasks so that they are easy enough and have no ambiguity.
-Examples of gold-standard tasks are in Table~\ref{tab:validation-gold}.
-We drop all responses given by workers who fail to provide the correct answers to all gold-standard tasks they conduct.
+We carefully chose the gold-standard tasks so that they are simple and unambiguous.
+Examples of gold-standard tasks are shown in Table~\ref{tab:validation-gold}.
+In each task, we drop all responses given by workers who fail to provide the correct answers to any of gold-standard tasks they conduct.